ninformations/restheart-docker/README.md

 ## Run

-If you want to run the pre-built Docker image from the [Hub](https://hub.docker.com/r/softinstigate/restheart/) then:
+If you want to [run](https://docs.docker.com/reference/commandline/run/) the pre-built Docker image from the [Hub](https://hub.docker.com/r/softinstigate/restheart/) then:

 ### 1) Pull the MongoDB and RESTHeart images:

  1. `docker pull mongo`
  1. `docker pull softinstigate/restheart`

- Note: if you want to pull a specific MongoDB image only, you could add the exact tag, for example `docker pull mongo:3.0.6`
+> It's recommended to pull a specific MongoDB image only, for example `docker pull mongo:3.0`.
+RESTHeart has been tested so far with MongoDB 2.6 and 3.0.

 ### 2) Run the MongoDB container

-    docker run -d --name mongodb mongo
+    docker run -d --name mongodb mongo:3.0

-If you want to make it accessible from your host and also add a persistent data volume:
+If you want to make it accessible from your host and, for example, also add a [persistent data volume](https://docs.docker.com/userguide/dockervolumes/):

     docker run -d -p 27017:27017 --name mongodb -v <db-dir>:/data/db mongo:3.0